Aliases for CLPX Gene

 GeneCards Summary for CLPX Gene

 CLPX (Caseinolytic Mitochondrial Matrix Peptidase Chaperone Subunit) is a Protein Coding gene.
 Diseases associated with CLPX include Tick-Borne Relapsing Fever and Relapsing Fever.
-GO annotations related to this gene include transcription factor binding and unfolded protein binding.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and unfolded protein binding.

 UniProtKB/Swiss-Prot for CLPX Gene